mjbradvica/personal-website-articles/2021/n-predicate-builder-introduction.md

     .ThenByAge();
 ```

-The main difference is that you can re-use your predicates any any query you so wish.
+The main difference is that you can re-use your predicates any query you so wish.
 So having redundant clauses that may appear in dozens of queries such as...

 ```csharp
     .Where(x => x.Age >= 10);